-You are probably becoming more aware of the importance of how having a website that you can be proud of, and a brand style guide that’s more than smart is vital for your future growth.
+You are becoming more aware of the importance of having a website that you can be proud of, and a brand style guide that’s more than competent is vital for your future growth.

-Problem is, achieving a brand identity that has the power to attract, engage and compel people to do business with you has probably eluded you up until now.
-You may only now be feeling the change of wind with how your customers are making decisions.
+The problem is that achieving a brand identity that can attract, engage and compel people to do business with you has probably eluded you up until now.
+You may only now feel the change of wind with how your customers make decisions.

 So let me make this very easy on you!

-It is important to create an emotional connection between you, your business and your customer, and once you have this clarity deciding on branding elements is that much easier.
+It is essential to create an emotional connection between you, your business and your customer, and once you have this clarity deciding on branding elements is much easier.

-You want to be able to design your brand so that it effectively communicates your values, so you attract the right customer.
-Your customer will make a decision with their heart, so there has to be an emotional message that resonates.
-It may be tempting to recreate your brand off an already created template, but you are wasting your time, and the end result, will be like every other competing brand out there.
+You want to be able to design your brand so that it effectively communicates your values so you attract the right customer.
+Your customer will decide with their heart, so there has to be an emotional message that resonates.
+It may be tempting to recreate your brand off an already created template, but you are wasting your time, and the result will be like every other competing brand out there.